openedx/docs.openedx.org/source/educators/how-tos/course_development/exercise_tools/CreateORAAssignment.rst

 .. note::

-   If you make changes to a step, and then clear the check box for that step, the step will no longer be part of the assignment and your changes will not be saved.
+   If you make changes to a step, and then clear the check box for that step, the step will no longer be part of the assignment, and your changes will not be saved.

    For Team ORAs, Staff assessments are the only assessment step allowed,